-Teaching special education is very trial and error.
+Teaching special education is very much a case of trial and error.
 Some strategies are successful in some classrooms but are a complete bust in others.
 Here are a few life-changing, time-saving hacks I’ve learned over the last few years.

 1. Post-It Notes

-They help me lesson plan: (Find monthly lesson plans here)
+They help me with lesson planning: (Find monthly lesson plans here)

 They organize data: (Click here for FREE editable Special Education Data Sheets)

-But most importantly, they allow a hands-on approach for student learning.
+But most importantly, they allow a hands-on approach to student learning.

 - student responses